 Everyone longs for —and needs —intimacy.
 Intimacy in marriage exists when a husband and wife allow each other to experience everything they have to offer physically, intellectually, emotionally and spiritually without fear of criticism, judgment or rejection.
 Without intimacy a marriage cannot thrive and will struggle to even to survive.

-Some of the more common threats to marital int-macy include parenting, financial stress, unresolved anger, and unforgiveness.
+Some of the more common threats to marital intimacy include parenting, financial stress, unresolved anger, and unforgiveness.
 But the “silent killer” that often goes unaddressed is depression.
 Over 17-million Americans [alone] suffer from depression each year.
-While both men and women are susceptible, women are twice as likely to suffer from symptoms as men are.
+While both men and women are susceptible, women are twice as likely to suffer from symptoms as men.
 One of every four women will experience at least one depressive episode in their lifetime.

 Depression and Marital Problems

 Studies reveal that depression can be both the cause and result of marital problems and dissatisfaction.
 It can also cause people in otherwise happy marriages to perceive themselves and their relationship in negative ways.
-For example, if a husband comes home late from work, a depressed woman may perceive his lateness as a sign that he no longer cares for her when, in reality, it is a simple matter of his boss detaining him to finish a project.
+For example, if a husband comes home late from work; a depressed woman may perceive his lateness as a sign that he no longer cares for her.
+But, in reality, it is a simple matter of his boss detaining him to finish a project.

 As a result of her assumptions, she may avoid him when he arrives home.
-This may cause him to feel isolated or rejected, and he may react by finding excuses not to spend time at home.
+This may cause him to feel isolated or rejected.
+He may also react by finding excuses not to spend time at home.
 Unless the silence is broken, the cycle of negative perceptions and rejection will destroy intimacy in the relationship.

 It’s normal to experience feelings of disappointment and discouragement for brief periods of time.
 However, many people experience these symptoms as well as other, for longer periods of time without recognizing it for what it really is — depression.